philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 // ['AAAA']
 {% endhighlight %}

 Woop!
 It worked.
 So what about other character values?
 We can repeat the IF statement and change the letters in the IF and inside the forEach where we set changedChar.
 After writing this code (just to get it to work) I thought it was pretty verbose and not very DRY (dont repeat yourself) so I decided to move the repeated code out into a separate function.
-The end result;

 {% highlight js%}
 function flippy(newDna, dnaPiece, newLetter, index) {